WuTheFWasThat/midnighttherapy/README.md

 - Cleanup of old saved solutions

-- Dynamic scoreboard.
-Notifications when scores are beat?
+- Notifications when scores are beat?

-- More customization!  block images, choose shown values color, etc.
+- More customization? e.g. shown values colors, etc.

 - Chat in the main page